-A VDC-405 activity meter with a VIK-202 ionization chamber (Comecer SpA) was used to estimate the activity concentration during the phantom-filling process.
-Subsequently, accurate activity concentrations were obtained by measuring 1-mL aliquots of both stock solutions (3 per stock solution) in a high-purity germanium detector (HPGe; Canberra Industries Inc.) whose energy-dependent efficiency was calibrated with several National Institute of Standards and Technology-traceable and National Physical Laboratory-traceable standards over the energy range considered.
+A VDC-405 activity meter with a VIK-202 ionization chamber (Comecer SpA) was used for estimating the activity concentration during the phantom filling process.
+Subsequently, accurate activity concentrations were obtained by measuring 1-mL aliquots of both stock solutions (3 per stock solution) in a high-purity germanium detector (HPGe; Canberra Industries Inc.) whose energy-dependent efficiency was calibrated with several NIST (National Institute of Standards and Technology)- and NPL (National Physical Laboratory)-traceable standards over the energy range considered.

-The amount of stock solution in each kidney compartment was determined by weighing the phantom before and after the filling procedure with a PCB 3500-2 precision balance (Kern and Sohn GmbH) with a readability of 0.01 g.
-The aliquot volumes were weighed in an ED224S analytic balance (Sartorius AG) with a readability of 0.1 mg.
+The amount of stock solution in each kidney compartment was determined by weighing the phantom before and after the filling procedure with a PCB 3500-2 precision balance (Kern & Sohn GmbH) with a readability of 0.01 g.
+In contrast, the aliquot volumes were weighed in an ED224S analytical balance (Sartorius AG) with a readability of 0.1 mg.
 All activities were decay-corrected to the starting time of the SPECT/CT acquisition.

-Quantitative SPECT/CT Imaging
+Quantitative SPECT/CT imaging

-All acquisitions were performed on a Symbia Intevo Bold SPECT/CT system (Siemens Healthineers) with 9.5-mm crystal thickness, mediumenergy low-penetration collimator, 180° configuration, automatic contouring, continuous mode, 60 views, 30 s per view, 256×256 matrix, and 3 energy windows (20% around the main photopeak of 208 keV with 2 adjacent 10% windows).
-Subsequent to the SPECT acquisition, a low-dose CT scan was acquired for attenuation correction (130 kVp, $512 \times 512 \times 131$ matrix, $1.0 \times 1.0 \times 3.0$ mm resolution).
-Additionally, the scan was repeated with 1-mm isotropic resolution ($512 \times 512 \times 392$ matrix) for a better volume-of-interest (VOI) definition.
+All acquisitions were performed with a Symbia Intevo Bold SPECT/CT system (Siemens Healthineers) with 9.5-mm crystal thickness, medium-energy low-penetration collimator, $180^{\circ}$ configuration, auto-contouring, continuous mode, 60 views, 30s per view, $256 \times 256$ matrix, and 3 energy windows (20% around the main photopeak of 208keV with 2 adjacent 10% windows).
+Subsequent to the SPECT acquisition, a low-dose CT was acquired for attenuation correction (130 kVp, $512 \times 512 \times 131$ matrix, $1.0 \times 1.0 \times 3.0$ mm resolution).
+Additionally, a low-dose CT with 1-mm isotropic resolution (130 kVp, $512 \times 512 \times 131$ matrix) was acquired for a better volume of interest (VOI) definition.

 Two different reconstruction algorithms were applied for each acquisition.
-The first, Flash3D, is ordered-subset expectation maximization with depth-dependent 3D resolution recovery (Gaussian point-spreadfunction model).
+The first, Flash3D, is ordered-subset expectation maximization with depth-dependent 3D resolution recovery (Gaussian point spread function model).
 Reconstructions were performed with a matrix of 128 as recommended by the manufacturer (voxel size, 4.8 mm).
-For quantitative imaging, an image calibration factor of 20.22 ± 0.53 cps/MBq (counts-per-second-per-Megabecquerel) had been previously determined in a cylindric Jaszczak phantom (22).
-Although an uncertainty for the image calibration factor was determined including the uncertainties of acquisition duration (1 s) and number of counts (square root of counts), it is dominated by the uncertainty of the HPGe-based activity determination, which was assumed as 2.5%.
-On the basis of this image calibration factor, counts were converted to activity (MBq) by applying
+For quantitative imaging, an image calibration factor (ICF) of 20.22±0.53 cps/MBq (counts-per-second-per-Megabecquerel)

+had been previously determined in a cylindric Jaszczak phantom (22) (although an uncertainty for ICF was determined including the uncertainties of acquisition duration [1 second] and number of counts [square root of counts], it is dominated by the uncertainty of the HPGe-based activity determination, which was assumed as 2.5%).
+Based on this ICF, counts were converted to activity (MBq) by applying

-$$Activity = \frac{Number \ of \ counts}{Image \ calibration \ factor \times acquisition \ duration}$$
+$$Activity = \frac{\#Counts}{ICF \cdot Acquisition Duration}$$

-The second type of reconstruction, xSPECT Quant, is ordered-subset conjugate gradient maximization with depth-dependent 3D resolution recovery using a measured point-spread function.
+The second type of reconstruction, xSPECT Quant, is ordered subset conjugate gradient maximization with depth-dependent 3D resolution recovery using a measured point spread function.
 As recommended by the manufacturer, a 256 matrix was used for the reconstruction (voxel size, 2.0 mm).
-For count-activity conversion, a manufacturer-determined class standard sensitivity (radionuclide-, collimator-, and crystal-dependent) is system-specifically fine-tuned on the basis of a 3% National Institute of Standards and Technology-traceable 75Se source.
-For simplicity, xSPECT Quant will be called xSPECT in what follows.
+For count-activity conversion, a manufacturer-determined class standard sensitivity (radionuclide-, collimator-, and crystal-dependent) is system specifically fine-tuned on the basis of a 3% NIST-traceable Se source.
+For simplicity, xSPECT Quant will also be called xSPECT.